Theory of Mind: Speech Therapy Guide

 Difficulties in ASD

-People with ASD often have difficulties "reading" others' thoughts, understanding misunderstandings, lies, irony, anticipating others' reactions.
-This strongly impacts social interactions.
+Individuals with ASD often have difficulties "reading" others' thoughts, understanding misunderstandings, lies, irony, and anticipating others' reactions.
+This greatly impacts social interactions.

 Intervention